robertokbr/robertokbr/README.md

 ## Hello everyone, welcome to my profile 👋
 ### That's a tiny description of me.
 My name is Roberto Junior, I'm a full-stack developer and a Computer science student based at Belém/PA.
-I have been studying IT since I'm 13 years, I got to the University in 2016, and after three years of working and studying development methodology like SCRUM, I did decide to focus on the software development world, and now, my fulltime work is to developer
+I have been studying IT since 2014, I got to the University in 2016, and after three years of working and studying development methodology, I did decide to focus on the software development world, and now, taht's my fulltime work.

 #### Some considerations:
 - 🔭 I’m currently working as a freelancer